 What Are Mortgage Note Buyers?

-There are numerous companies that focus solely on purchasing mortgage notes from lenders.
-When someone sells a mortgage note, the payments from the borrower do not increase or decrease in price, but they are sent to the new note owner.
+When someone sells a mortgage note, the payments from the borrower do not increase or decrease in price.
+The payments stay level as they are sent to the new note owner.

 Private Mortgage Note Buyers

-Both traditional and private mortgages include a mortgage note, but traditional mortgage payments are sent to a bank.
-This differs from private mortgage payments, where the borrower instead pays a private person or institution.
+Traditional and private mortgages both include a mortgage note, but private mortgage payments are paid to an individual entity.
+This differs from traditional mortgage payments, where the borrower pays a bank.

 - Credit score of the borrower